calipho-sib/nextprot-parsers/README.md

 sbt publish-local
 ```

-To deploy on nexus (in you need credentials configured on settings.xml):
+To deploy on nexus (in you need credentials configured on ~/.sbt/0.13/sonatype.sbt):

 It will go to either snapshot or production repository depending on your version suffix.
 It it ends with -SNAPSHOT it goes to the snapshot repository otherwise it will go to the production repository.
 Note that when you publish to the production repository you need to specify a new version `set version := x.x.x` .